t0gre/react-datepicker/packages/styled/README.md

 The `DateRangeInput` is a fully controlled component that allows users to select a date range.
 You can control the selected dates using the `startDate`, `endDate`, and `onDatesChange` props as shown below.
 The `DateRangeInput` also manages internal state for partial dates entered by typing (although `onDatesChange` will not trigger until a date has been entered completely in that case).
-Similarly, you can control which input is focused as well as the calendar visibility (the calendar is only visible if `focusedInput` is defined) with the `focusedInput` and `onFocusChange` props as shown below.
+Similarly, you can control which input is focused as well as calendar visibility (the calendar is only visible if `focusedInput` is defined) with the `focusedInput` and `onFocusChange` props as shown below.

-Here is a minimum *REQUIRED* setup you need to get the `DateRangeInput` working:
+Here is the minimum *REQUIRED* setup you need to get the `DateRangeInput` working:
 ```jsx
 import React, {useReducer} from 'react'
 import {DateRangeInput} from '@datepicker-react/styled'